Health Insurance Continuation Rights - COBRA

 Note: This information was developed to provide consumers with general information and guidance about insurance coverages and laws.
 It is not intended to provide a formal, definitive description or interpretation of Department policy.
 For specific Department policy on any issue, regulated entities (insurance industry) and interested parties should contact the Department.

-With the high costs of medical care, maintaining health coverage is very important to most individuals and families.
+With the high costs of medical care, maintaining health coverage is considered important to everyone.
 Illinois law does not require employers to provide health benefits for their employees or their families.
-However, if you are covered by an employer's health benefits, loss of coverage can be devastating.
+However, if you are covered by an employer's health benefits, the loss of coverage can be devastating.

 State and federal laws give certain employees, spouses and dependent children the right to continue employer-sponsored health benefits at group rates if they lose their benefits because of specific “qualifying events.”
-The type of qualifying event determines who is qualified for continued coverage and for how long.
+The type of policy, your employer and qualifying event will determine who is qualified for continuing coverage and for how long.

 This fact sheet provides specific information on the federal continuation requirements under COBRA, the Consolidated Omnibus Budget Reconciliation Act, and compares its basic provisions to three other continuation laws: the Illinois Continuation Law, the Illinois Spousal Continuation Law and the Illinois Dependent Child Continuation Law.
 The chart at the bottom of this fact sheet provides a comparison of the laws pertaining to continuation of health benefits.